Sky Kim

 Ha-Neul "Sky" Kim (born 24 November 1982) is an Australian Olympic archer.

 Personal

 Sky's full name is Ha-Neul "Sky" Kim.
-He is originally from South Korea, and was born in Daegu, Daegu, South Korea on 24 November 1982.
+He is originally from South Korea, and was born in Daegu, North Gyeongsang Province, South Korea on 24 November 1982.
 He moved to Australia in 2005.
 In 2006, he became an Australian citizen.
 He is 183 cm tall and weighs 95 kg.
 His father and brother were archers.
 He is married to a fellow archer, Hyun-Ok Jung, whom he met while training in archery in 2000.

 Archery

 Kim competes in archery.
 He was an Australian Institute of Sport scholarship holder.
 He was coached by Ki-Sik Lee, the head coach of the Australian Institute of Sport team in 2005.
 To help with his training for archery, he has been known to do mountain climbing and play golf.

 In 2004, he was the Korean national archery champion.
 In 2007, he competed at a Beijing-based test event, where he won a gold medal.
 In 2008, he was training at the Australian Institute of Sport.
 Going into the 2008 Games, he was coached by Australian Institute of Sport coach Kynmoon Oh.
 At the 2008 World Cup in Santo Domingo Dominican Republic, he was part of the Australian silver medal winning recurve team that.
 He returned to the Australian archery team in 2011 after an absence dating back to the 2008 Olympics.
 He attended a national team training camp in Canberra in September 2011.
 He attended a national team training camp in Canberra in March 2012.
 At the 2012 National Target Archery Championships, he finished first as a member of AACT.
 In May 2012, he had to miss a national team in a training camp in Buderim because he had work commitments.